weezel/BandEventNotifier/README.md

 # BandEventNotifier
-Notify incoming gigs regarding the listened artists in Last.FM.
+Notify incoming gigs regarding the listened artists on Last.FM.

--- CURRENTLY THIS IS IN DELTA VERSION, DON'T EXPECT ANYTHING --
+-- CURRENTLY THIS IS IN BETA VERSION, DON'T EXPECT ANYTHING --

 ## Motivation
 I am a frequent visitor of live music performances.
 At times I miss gigs I'd like to see.
-Instead of using time to crawl through the venue pages as a weekly basis and manually parsing all the interesting artist events, it's time to automate this task.
+Instead of using time to crawl through the venue pages as a weekly routine and manually parsing all the interesting artist events, it's time to automate this task.

+Last.fm would have been excellent for this but it relies on users creating the events.
+Same applies for Facebook and other sites.
+Instead of parsing all the interesting artist sites, I though it would be best to parse venue programmes only.
+I visit cities and countries to see bands, therefore parsing venue sites only should be sufficient, for now.

 ## Dependencies
 - Python 2.7.x